The Limelight: New York City location

-The Beginning
+Beginning

 The club in New York City, situated on Sixth Avenue at West 20th Street, was the most significant and infamous of all the Limelight locations.
 It opened in November 1983 and was designed by Ari Bahat.
-The site is a former Episcopal Church of the Holy Communion.
-The church was a Gothic Revival brownstone building which was built in 1844-1845 and designed by architect Richard Upjohn.
+The site is the former Episcopal Church of the Holy Communion.
+The church was a Gothic Revival brownstone building that was built in 1844-45 and designed by architect Richard Upjohn.
 In the early 1970s, when the parish merged with two others, the church was deconsecrated and sold to Odyssey House, a drug rehabilitation program.
 Amidst financial hardship, Odyssey House sold it to Gatien in 1982.

-He was deeply interested in art and architecture, so he thought the church would be perfect as a club.
-Spending close to five million dollars on renovation, the ceilings stretched four stories over the main dance floor, there were five staircases from the main chamber to numerous lounges that hosted a different crowd in each room, cloves, VIP rooms, and the chapel area where experimental parties would be thrown to test out the popularity of such event.
+Gatien was deeply interested in art and architecture, so he thought the church would be perfect as a club.
+He spent close to $5 million on renovations.
+The ceilings stretched four stories over the main dance floor.
+There were five staircases from the main chamber going to numerous lounges that hosted a different crowd in each room, cloves, VIP rooms, and the chapel area where experimental parties would be thrown to test out the popularity of such events.

 The New York Limelight originally started as a disco and rock club.
 In the 1990s, it became a prominent place to hear techno, goth, and industrial music.
-The club was attractive to the people of NYC because it was inclusive; goths, drag queens, rockers, leather boys, and socialites could all be seen partying with each other in one night.
-There were approximately fifteen thousand people showing up to the Limelight per night.
-During this time, Peter Gatien was named the Club King.
+The club was attractive to the people of NYC because it was inclusive.
+Goths, drag queens, rockers, leather boys, and socialites could all be seen partying with each other in one night.
+There were approximately 15,000 people showing up to the Limelight per night.
+During this time, Gatien was named the Club King.